Institutional Review Board FAQ's

 Make sure you include all required documents in the addendum.

-Complete the Application Checklist before submitting your application and addendum.
+Complete the Application Checklist (Word) before submitting your application and addendum.

 A potential conflict of interest may result when there is a perception of undue influence or coercion.
 Two examples of a potential conflict of interest are a member of the research team has a financial interest in the outcome of the study or a member of the research team is the developer of the study's intervention.
 The potential conflict of interest may not prohibit the research from being conduct, but it requires disclosure on the part of the research team.

 An outside performance site is any cooperating institution and/or location outside of the CSU campus that will be involved in recruiting participants, collecting data, and/or analyzing data.
 See a sample Letter of Cooperation (DOC) that is required for each outside performance site.
 A Letter of Cooperation must be written on the institution's letterhead and signed by the appropriate authorized official(s).